Sound Testing

 Sound testing takes place at "pre-completion" stage.
 This means that the development needs to be almost complete with doors, windows and trickle vents fitted.
 During the sound tests, we require a quiet site so as not to affect the results.

+There are two kinds of sound tests - airborne and impact.
+Airborne tests are carried out on walls and floors separating dwellings, impact tests are carried out on floors separating dwellings.
 Airborne tests are provided by using loudspeakers and a sound level meter.
 The loudspeakers produce noise in one room (source), the noise level is then measured in the adjacent rooms or separating partitions between dwellings (receiver).
 The difference between the noise levels in each room can then be calculated to give the sound reduction of the separating wall.